chirpyli/my-database/postgres/pg-src-analyze-indexscan.md

 } SelectStmt;

-/*
- * RangeVar - range variable, used in FROM clauses
+/* RangeVar - range variable, used in FROM clauses */ typedef struct RangeVar
- *
- * Also used to represent table names in utility statements; there, the alias
- * field is not used, and inh tells whether to apply the operation
- * recursively to child tables.
-In some contexts it is also useful to carry
- * a TEMP table indication here.
- */
-typedef struct RangeVar
 {
 	NodeTag		type;